-If this doesn't happen automatically, it's possible to "encourage" it by opening the Android Wear app (on the phone/tablet) and selecting Settings > Resync apps.
+If this doesn't happen automatically, it's possible to "encourage" it by opening the Wear OS app (on the phone/tablet) and selecting Settings > Resync apps.
 This process may take a few minutes for all the app components to be synchronized.

 Bottom line: install Wear App Manager’s phone/tablet app from the Google Play button below, and you’re on your way!

 Once the app is fully installed, the user interface for Wear App Manager is almost entirely on the phone (or tablet) side; there’s not currently an activity to launch on the wearable.
 So run the app on your handheld, it will start by showing you a list if your Wear apps, and you can go from there.